leoGCoelho/ALU-in-VHDL/README.md

 # ALU-in-VHDL
-Arithmetic Logic Unit made using VHDL language
+Arithmetic Logic Unit made using VHDL language and made for Altera Cyclone Board.